 - If there is no prefix, Splio will configure the one found in the universe's configuration.

-To know more about importing contacts, in the database, read our article.
+To know more about importing contacts into your database, read our dedicated article.

 Can I apply a control group to SMS campaigns?

 Yes, it is possible to enable ROI settings on the SMS channel while configuring the scenario of your campaign.
 Keep in mind the below aspects before proceeding:

 - This is only possible on manual campaigns